egafni/Bachelor/README.md

 # Overview

-I work with unsupervised learning on MNIST of Spiking Neural Networks.
+I work with unsupervised learning on MNIST using Spiking Neural Networks.

 I've reproduced the results of this [paper](https://arxiv.org/abs/1904.06269) using the [bindsnet](https://github.com/Hananel-Hazan/bindsnet) library.
 It is important to read the paper for further understanding.